Hal9k-dk/cura-kiosk/README.md

 can be inspected using the `config-status` and `config-diff` scripts, but be wary that Cura will jumble the configuration files.
 It seems that the options are written in random order each time.

+To upgrade Cura, put the new AppImage in this folder and change the symbolic link `cura` to point to it.